AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/are_distinct.doc.md

 ## Implementation

 We will use a technique called SFINAE, which stands for 'substitution failure is not an error.'
-It roughly means we are going to create an 'if statement' for template instantiation, where the condition will be the legitimacy of an action.
+It roughly means we will create an 'if statement' for template instantiation, where the condition will be the legitimacy of an action.

 In this case, the action we will be using is accessing a function in an overload set.
 The compiler will select different partial template specializations depending on if it can find the requested function.

 We will use `Label` to create an overload set for `lark`.
 We add a second parameter in the template head to distinguish identical elements.
-It is essential since inheriting the same class multiple times is an error.
+This is essential since inheriting the same class multiple times is an error.
 Unfortunately, using this error for SFINAE is impossible based on my testing.

 ```C++